RafaelGoulartB/move.it/README.md

 # :rocket: Features

-* Website to sign up teachers and students.
+* Pomodoro timer.
-* App to connect teachers and students.
+* Help to get up of chair and make some exercise.

 # :construction_worker: How to run
 ```bash